yetichain/yeti-docs/README.md

 You can easily submit an edit suggestion.
 Note that you must have a GitHub account and good knowledge of Markdown syntax.

-1. Navigate to the [Antofy Documentation page](https://docs.antofy.io) that you want to edit.
+1. Navigate to the [YETI Chain Documentation page](https://docs.yetichain.com) that you want to edit.

 2. Scroll down until the end of that page.